ShaneLucy/load-balancer/README.md

 # LoadBalancer

 A basic layer 4 load balancer, that accepts requests from many clients and distributes these requests among many servers.
-It currently uses a simple round-robin algorithm to select the next available server from a list of servers.
+It currently uses a simple round-robin algorithm to sequentially select a server from a list of servers.
 If it detects that a server is no longer available it will remove this server from the list of available servers.

 ## Prerequisites